GDDR3 SDRAM

-GDDR3 SDRAM (Graphics Double Data Rate 3 SDRAM) is a type of DDR SDRAM specialized for graphics processing units (GPUs) offering less access latency and greater device bandwidths.
+GDDR3 SDRAM (Graphics Double Data Rate 3 SDRAM) is a type of DDR SDRAM specialized for graphics processing units (GPUs) offering less access latency and greater device bandwidths compared to DDR2 SDRAM of the same generation.
 Its specification was developed by ATI Technologies in collaboration with DRAM vendors including Elpida Memory, Hynix Semiconductor, Infineon (later Qimonda) and Micron.
 It was later adopted as a JEDEC standard.

 Overview

 It has much the same technological base as DDR2, but the power and heat dispersal requirements have been reduced somewhat, allowing for higher performance memory modules, and simplified cooling systems.
 GDDR3 is not related to the JEDEC DDR3 specification.
 This memory uses internal terminators, enabling it to better handle certain graphics demands.
 To improve throughput, GDDR3 memory transfers 4 bits of data per pin in 2 clock cycles.

 The GDDR3 interface transfers two 32 bit wide data words per clock cycle from the I/O pins.
 Corresponding to the 4n-prefetch a single write or read access consists of a 128 bit wide, one-clock-cycle data transfer at the internal memory core and four corresponding 32 bit wide, one-half-clock-cycle data transfers at the I/O Pins.
 Single-ended unidirectional Read and Write Data strobes are transmitted simultaneously with Read and Write data respectively in order to capture data properly at the receivers of both the Graphics SDRAM and the controller.
 Data strobes are organized per byte of the 32 bit wide interface.